 This is a small islet (1 sq km) located just off the southeastern tip of Santiago Island.
 It is a recent volcanic cone, shaped like a Chinese hat when seen from north side.
-On the west it can be seen lava formations, formed under the sea and raised upward, this is why coral heads are found on the lava.
+On the west lava formations can be seen, formed under the sea and raised upward, this is why coral heads are found on the lava.
 This is an excellent visit for interpretation of geological features such as lava tubes and lava flows.
-The landscape is covered by sea lions colonies, marine iguanas and Galapagos penguins.
+The landscape is covered by sea lion colonies, marine iguanas and Galapagos penguins.

 Day 13 – Genovesa

 This bay has origin when the crater of this island collapsed below sea level.
 The wet landing is on a beautiful white coral sandy beach.
 This is a favorite island for birdwatchers: red footed-booby, masked boobies, wandering tattlers, lava gulls, whimbrels Yellow-crowned, black-crowned and lava herons, and yellow warblers can be seen in the area.